bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 If you want to re-run the custom dock again, this is possible and can be scoped to a policy or placed in Self-Service.

-In my environment I have the Custom Dock to install on an Enrollment Trigger and then it's also available in Self-Service for Users to run again anytime they want.
+In my environment I have the Custom Dock to install on an Enrollment Trigger and then I also have it available in Self-Service for Users to run again anytime they want.

 **How to Build a Custom MacOS Dock**